-The following diagrams have been extracted from the Issuer's annual report for the financial year ended 31 December 2012 and represent the market share of the Issuer measured in terms of profit, assets, income and customer deposits.
-The diagrams named "Total assets" and "Receivables from clients" represent gross figures, excluding provisions.
+The following diagrams have been extracted from the Issuer's annual report for the financial year ended 31 December 2013 and represent the market share of the Issuer measured in terms of profit, assets, income and customer deposits.
+The diagram named "Receivables from clients" represents gross figures, excluding provisions.